If you're the person who can relate to any of the points below, you will do great learning how to lose weight without counting calories.

 Daily Weigh Ins

-The point of the daily weigh ins is to look at the big picture of the trend of your weight.
+The point of your daily weigh ins is to look at the big picture of how your weight is moving.

 - You had a lot of salt the day before.